TheEmptynessProject/AccountGenUniversal/README.md

 1. Install a UserScript manager for your browser (e.g., Tampermonkey, Greasemonkey).
 2. Add the Account Generator script to your UserScript manager.
 3. Visit a website with an account registration form.
-4. The script will automatically generate and copy account details to the clipboard.
+4. The script will create a button on the UserScript manager (it should support GM_registerMenuCommand).
+5. Click that button and it will generate account details.
-5. The script waits for an email to be sent to the generated email.
+6. The script waits for an email to be sent to the generated email.
 It then opens a popup if it is allowed, if not, it logs the email to the console as a assurance, though it is not very readable and sets your clipboard to the url where you can see the email like normal (just open a new tab and paste it!).
-6. Done
+7. Done

 ## Customization
 Adjust the password length by modifying the *passLen* variable in the script.